CVig7/Vig-frontend-demos/README.md

 🔄 Palindrome Checker (PC)

 A simple utility to check whether a given word or phrase is a palindrome (reads the same forward and backward).

+🔢 Roman Numeral Converter (RNC)

+A simple program that converts numbers 1-1,000 into Roman numerals.
+Supports input validation and accurate conversions.

 Credit & Technologies Used